webfolderio/wget-windows/README.md

 wget-windows bundled with all wget features except nls (multi-lang version).
 Feature list:

 `+cares +digest +gpgme +https +ipv6 +iri +large-file +metalink -nls +ntlm +opie +psl +ssl/gnutls`

+### TLS Library

+Our wget executable is bundled with GnuTLS.

+We do not support OpenSSL, and we don't have a plan to support it.

 ### Staticly Linked Libraries